danday74/git-diff/README.md

 }
 ```

-Where options are not self explanatory, further assistance is given below.
+Further assistance is given below for options that are not self explanatory.